savbell/whisper-writer/README.md

 - `print_to_terminal`: Set to `true` to print the script status and transcribed text to the terminal.
 (Default: `true`)

 If any of the configuration options are invalid or not provided, the program will use the default values.

+## Versioning

+We use [Semantic Versioning](https://semver.org/) for this project.
+For the available versions, see the [tags on this repository](https://github.com/savbell/whisper-writer/tags).

+The version format is `MAJOR.MINOR.PATCH`, where:

+- `MAJOR` versions indicate potentially incompatible changes,
+- `MINOR` versions indicate the addition of functionality in a backwards-compatible manner, and
+- `PATCH` versions indicate backwards-compatible bug fixes.

+For detailed changes, please check the [CHANGELOG.md](CHANGELOG.md) file in this repository.

+## Known Issues

+As of version 1.0.0, the following issues are known:

+- **Numba Deprecation Warning**: When running the Whisper model locally, a [numba depreciation warning](https://numba.readthedocs.io/en/stable/reference/deprecation.html#deprecation-of-object-mode-fall-back-behaviour-when-using-jit) is displayed.
+This is an issue with the Whisper Python package and will be fixed in a future release.
+The warning can be safely ignored.

+- **FP16 Not Supported on CPU Warning**: A warning may show if you are running the local model on your CPU rather than a GPU using CUDA.
+This can be safely ignored.

+Please note that this is not an exhaustive list and new issues can emerge over time.
+You can see all reported issues and their current status in our [Issue Tracker](https://github.com/savbell/whisper-writer/issues).
+If you encounter a problem not listed here, please [open a new issue](https://github.com/savbell/whisper-writer/issues/new) with a detailed description and reproduction steps, if possible.

 ## License
 This project is licensed under the GNU General Public License.
 See the [LICENSE](LICENSE) file for details.